 That distinction matters.
 To be “contrary to” clearly established law, a state decision must be “‘diametrically different,’ ‘opposite in character,’ or ‘mutually opposed’” to federal law.
 See Williams, 120 S. Ct. at 1519 (quoting Webster’s Third New International Dictionary 495 (1976)).
 To be an “unreasonable application” of law, “fairminded jurists could [not] [ ]agree” with the decisionmaking process of the state court.
 See Yarborough, 124 S. Ct. at 2149. “[T]he range of reasonable judgment can depend in part on the nature of the relevant rule”—“[i]f a legal rule is specific, the range may be narrow”; but “[t]he more general the rule, the more leeway courts have in reaching outcomes in case-by-case determinations.”
 Id.

-In Murphy, the “governing legal principles give[ ] courts broad discretion” for courts to consider materials—from statutory text to contemporary circumstances to subsequent history—in considering whether a reservation has been disestablished.
+In Murphy, the “governing legal principles give[ ] courts broad discretion” to consider materials—from statutory text to contemporary circumstances to subsequent history—in considering whether a reservation has been disestablished.
 See Lockyer v.
 Andrade, 123 S. Ct.
 1166, 1175 (2003).
 That analysis varies tribe to tribe; each enactment “employ[ed] its own statutory language, the product of a unique set tribal negotiation and legislative compromise.”
 See Solem, 104 S. Ct. at 1164.
 And no single factor is dispositive.

 Unfortunately, statutes “seldom detail whether opened lands retained reservation status or were divested of all Indian interests.”
 Id.
 So, depending on the language and circumstances, some “land acts [disestablish] reservations, and other[s] . . . d[o] not.”
 Id. at 1165 (internal citations omitted).
 And absent clear statutory language, “[w]here non-Indian settlers flooded into the opened portion of a reservation and the area has long since lost its Indian character . . . de facto, if not de jure, [disestablishment] may have occurred.”
 Id. at 1166.
 In this way, “explicit language of cession and unconditional compensation are not prerequisites.”
 Id.